nikcleju/IT_Course/README.md

-# IT20172018 - Information Theory 2017-2018 class
+# IT_Course - Information Theory class, ETTI, TUIASI

-Here you will find all the materials for the class of Information Theory taught during 2017-2018 spring semester at ETTI, TUIASI.
+Here you will find all the materials for the class of Information Theory taught during spring semester at ETTI, TUIASI.

+Currently the 2018-2019 class is underway.

 ### Exam